-Individuals with CLBP often need to resort to opioid pain medications to reduce pain and improve function, and CLBP is the leading non-cancer chronic pain condition for which long-term opioids are prescribed.
-In spite of using potent opioid analgesics, many patients continue to suffer from CLBP, co-occurring mental health problems, and adverse effects of opioids, including overdose and death.
+Individuals with CLBP often need to resort to opioid pain medications to reduce pain and improve function, and CLBP has been the leading noncancer chronic pain condition for which long-term opioids have been prescribed.Despite using potent opioid analgesics, many patients continue to suffer from CLBP, co-occurring mental health problems, and adverse effects of opioids, including overdose and death.
 There is a critical need for safe and effective treatments for CLBP.

-Mindfulness Meditation for Chronic Low Back Pain
+Mindfulness Meditation for Chronic Low Back Pain: Research

 Although meditation has been used clinically in CLBP for several decades, research evidence on its efficacy in this specific patient population is limited, albeit promising.
-Initial uncontrolled studies in the 1980s have shown promise of mindfulness-based stress reduction (MBSR) for refractory chronic pain and reduction in pain medication use.Since then, five small randomized controlled trials have examined meditations efficacy in CLBP, including opioid-treated CLBP, and showed positive effects on pain intensity, function, and pain coping.
-One study found a reduction in opioid misuse related behaviors in patients with opioid-treated chronic non-cancer pain.
-Additionally, a recent systematic review and meta-analysis of mindfulness meditation as a therapy for mental health conditions and well-being showed meditations efficacy for reducing pain severity in chronic pain conditions as well as decreasing anxiety and depression symptoms.
+Initial uncontrolled studies in the 1980s have shown promise of Mindfulness-Based Stress Reduction (MBSR) for refractory chronic pain and reduction in pain medication use.Since then, several small randomized controlled trials have examined mindfulness-based therapy’s efficacy in CLBP, including opioid-treated CLBP, and they have shown positive effects on pain intensity, function, and pain coping, as well as on objectively assessed pain sensitivity to noxious stimuli.

-- Taking a moment to pause (instead of automatically reacting to the challenge/pain);
+- Taking a moment to pause (instead of automatically reacting to the challenge/pain)

-- Noticing what is happening right now in the body, mind, and heart (the thoughts, images, emotions, and sensations that are occurring);
+- Noticing what is happening “right now” in the body, mind, and heart (the thoughts, images, emotions, and sensations that are occurring)

-- Focusing on noticing the sensations of breathing, of the air moving or the belly rising and falling with each breath;
+- Focusing on noticing the sensations of breathing, of the air moving or the belly rising and falling with each breath

 - Making a mindful decision about, as opposed to reacting automatically about, what to do next (if anything).